 Suppose that we have a range query on an indexed column sin_id:

-where sin_id between %1 and %2
+select * from narrow_tablewhere sin_id between %1 and %2

 Will the index be used to satisfy the query?
 It depends on the number of rows meeting the criteria - if almost all the rows meet the criteria, it is cheaper to just scan the whole table.
 On the other hand, selecting just a couple of rows via an index is clearly cheaper than scanning the table.
 Somewhere between these two extreme cases there is the indifference point, the case when scanning the table and accessing it via the index have approximately the same costs.